 Your landlord has a legal duty to make sure that your home meets certain minimum physical standards.
-Some of the standards have been phased in but from 1 February 2013 they are all in force.

-However, it is important to note that your landlord's responsibilities (to keep the water pipes, for example, in good repair) do not normally cover you for any damage to your possessions (caused by burst pipes, for example) and the landlord's insurance policy is unlikely to cover your personal belongings.
+It is important to note that your landlord's responsibilities (to keep the water pipes, for example, in good repair) do not normally cover you for any damage to your possessions (caused by burst pipes, for example) and the landlord's insurance policy is unlikely to cover your personal belongings.

 Several insurance companies provide contents insurance for private tenants.